multani/z3c.testsetup/src/z3c/testsetup/README.txt

     given or a docfile specifies its own layer/ZCML config (see below).

     This is a fallback parameter.
-Use of docfile specific layer markers is recommended.
+Use of per-doctest-file specific layer markers is recommended.

 - **layer**: